Savemech/yc-k8s-elastic/README.md

 With following specific details:

-* Leveraging SSD class storage of Yandex Managed Kubernetes service for persisting Elasticsearch data, sized for 300Gb each.
+* SSD class storage of Yandex Managed Kubernetes service for persisting Elasticsearch data, sized for 300Gb each.
 * Using 5 nodes with master+data+ingest roles
 * Configured resource limits and request with tuned java options to utilize 6GB memory.
-Leverage this [article](https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html) for configure suitable resource usage for your cluster.
+Read this [article](https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html) for configure suitable resource usage for your cluster.
 ```yaml
 - name: elasticsearch
   resources: